ClaudiaLie/MS_4_FitIt/README.md

 - AWS

 # Testing

+A full testing file can be found [here.](https://github.com/ClaudiaLie/MS_4_FitIt/blob/main/readme/testing.md)

-- For python code testing I have been using pep8
+- For python code validation I have been using [pep8 online](http://pep8online.com/)
-- For HTML validation I have used validatorW3
+- For HTML validation I have used [validatorW3](https://validator.w3.org/)
-- For CSS validation I have used jigsaw.W3
+- For CSS validation I have used [jigsaw.W3](https://jigsaw.w3.org/css-validator/)
 - For responsiveness testing I have used Google DevTools

 # Deployment